duaraghav8/soltar/README.md

 # soltar
 Generate Solidity Code from its Abstract Syntax Tree.
 (The AST must follow the Spider Monkey API for defining AST nodes).

+#Application
+Don't like your peers' Solidity coding style?
+Always getting into the tabs vs. spaces debates?
+But still gotta comply with a standard style that everybody follows?
+No problem!

+Write your Solidity code with style that aesthetically pleases you, generate its AST and give it to Soltar to generate code in a standard style your company follows.

+Now **you get to work with your own style** on your local machine and **push the code with style that pleases your boss**!

+#AST!

 An NPM module, [solidity-parser](https://github.com/ConsenSys/solidity-parser), exists if you want to generate AST of your solidity code.

 ```bash